Scarlett Von Wollenmann: Success in Italy

 During the 1980s, Scarlett collaborated with several prominent pop musicians.
 She arrived in Italy in 1986 with the latter group, where she met Italian pop singer Scialpi.
 In 1988, she performed a duet with him on the single "Pregherei" (originally titled Let a Day, written by Scarlett and later translated into Italian), which went on to win the Festivalbar competition.

 She began working as a songwriter alongside Giulio Rapetti Mogol and Franco Migliacci and joined concert tours that led her to perform with artists such as Gianni Morandi and Riccardo Cocciante.
 In 1994, she duetted with Cocciante on the song "Io Vivo Per Te", included on his album Un uomo felice.

 Scarlett also found success in the dance music scene, both as a songwriter and performer, lending her voice to various projects: "Heroes" (1991) with Billy Preston, "The Galaxy of Love" with Dance or Die, "In Spirit" with Dilemma, and "Radar System" with Moratto.

-In 1991, she co-wrote the songs "This Love of Mine" and "Cin Cin" with Pino Donaggio, Vito Pallavicini, and Bruno Ventura; both tracks were included in the soundtrack of the film "Cin Cin" by Gene Saks, starring Marcello Mastroianni and Julie Andrews.
+In 1991, she co-wrote the songs "This Love of Mine" and "Cin Cin" with Pino Donaggio, Vito Pallavicini, and Bruno Ventura; both tracks were included in the soundtrack of the film A Fine Romance by Gene Saks, starring Marcello Mastroianni and Julie Andrews.
 In 1992, she returned to the Festivalbar with the song "Coprimi", which she also wrote.
 This was followed by artistic collaborations with Mietta, for whom she penned the lyrics of the song "Cambia Pelle", featured on the album of the same name.